 The Zebra Danios make the perfect beginner fish, they are very easy to care for and can grow up to 5-7cm.

-They should be kept in at least a 10 gallon tank, in groups of at least 5.
-Danios are a schooling fish and will become stressed if their numbers are too lows.
+They should be kept in at least a 10-gallon tank, in groups of at least 5.
+Danios are schooling fish and will become stressed if their numbers are too lows.

-They are not fussy eaters and will eat most foods; the healthiest option for them would be lots of worms, insets and crustaceans to mimic their natural diet, however a good quality flake will also work with a supplement of frozen or live food.
+They are not fussy eaters and will eat most foods; the healthiest option for them would be lots of worms, insects, and crustaceans to mimic their natural diet, however, a good quality flake will also work with a supplement of frozen or live food.